AMReX-Codes/amrex/README.md

 git clone https://bitbucket.org/berkeleylab/picsar.git
 git clone https://bitbucket.org/berkeleylab/warpx.git
 ```
-You should then switch to the branch `development` of BoxLib, and to the branch `picsar_for_boxlib` of picsar:
+You should then switch to the branch `development` of BoxLib, and to the branch `boxlib` of picsar:
 ```
 cd BoxLib/
 git checkout development